castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

   - The CDK application's directory path relative to the current working directory
 - --type _(required)_
   - The CDK application type can be `generic` or `lambda`
-  - Choose type `generic` for general purpose applications
+  - Choose the type `generic` for general-purpose applications
-  - Choose type `lambda` for serverless applications
+  - Choose the type `lambda` for serverless applications
 - --skipFormat _(default: false)_
   - Skips the formatting after the CDK application has been created